Chiba University

-Chiba University (千葉大学, Chiba Daigaku) is a national university in the city of Chiba, Japan.
+Chiba University (千葉大学, Chiba Daigaku) is a national university located in Chiba Prefecture, a region noted for its industrial, intellectual and international achievements.
+It has campuses at Nishi-Chiba, Inohana, Matsudo, Kashiwanoha and Sumida.
+Its abbreviated name is Chibadai (千葉大).

+Founded in 1872, it became a national university in 1949, and currently consists of nine faculties, the university library, the university hospital and other educational and research facilities.
+With 11,179 students in the undergraduate program, it has long been one of the largest universities in Japan.
+At the graduate level, there are about 2,354 students in ten master's programs and 1,220 in nine doctoral programs.
 It offers doctoral degrees in education as part of a coalition with Tokyo Gakugei University, Saitama University, and Yokohama National University.

-The university was formed in 1949 from existing educational institutions in Chiba Prefecture, and over a period of years absorbed Chiba Medical University (1923-1960), a preparatory department of the Tokyo Medical and Dental University, Chiba Normal School (1872-1951), Tokyo Polytechnic High School (1914-1951), Chiba Horticultural High School, among others.
-Chiba University was reincorporated in 2010 under the National University Corporation Act.
-Chiba University has been ranked 168th on the Asia University Rankings 2019 Top 100 by "The Times Higher Education".
-Its abbreviated form is Chibadai (千葉大).
+Chiba University has been ranked 168th on the Asia University Rankings 2019 Top 100 by "The Times Higher Education" and has achieved a high degree of participation in international cooperative research projects.

-Currently, Chiba University consists of nine faculties, the university library, the university hospital and other educational and research facilities.
-With 11,179 students in the undergraduate program, it has long been one of the largest universities in Japan.
-As for the graduate school, there are about 2,354 students in ten master's programs and 1,220 in nine doctoral programs.

-The University's five campuses, Nishi-Chiba, Inohana, Matsudo, Kashiwanoha and Sumida Satellite are ideally located in Chiba Prefecture, an area noted for its industrial, intellectual and international achievements.
-Chiba University has achieved a high degree of participation in international cooperative research projects.
 Chiba University presently has a large body of international research scholars and students studying on its various campuses.
 As of 2009, there are approximately 477 international researchers and 957 international students.

+History

+The university was formed in 1949 from existing educational institutions in Chiba Prefecture, and over a period of years absorbed Chiba Medical University (1923-1960), a preparatory department of the Tokyo Medical and Dental University, Chiba Normal School (1872-1951), Chiba Higher College of Horticulture (1909-1949), Tokyo Polytechnic High School (1914-1951), among others.
+Chiba University was reincorporated in 2010 under the National University Corporation Act.

+Campuses

+Chiba University has four campuses in Chiba Prefecture and one in neighbouring Tokyo.